alexross19/Klipper_SKR3-_w-BIQi-Hurakan/README.md

-My SKR/Klipper build is a nonstandard build.
+My SKR/Klipper build is a non-standard build
 The original was a Trony Xy-2 Pro V3 MCU  printer from Dec 2019